Scout24/afp-cli/README.rst

     $ afp [-h | --help]

-List Available Account Aames and Roles
+List Available Account Names and Roles
 --------------------------------------

 For the currently logged-in user: